0xTong/0xTong.github.io/_pages/about.md

 **My Current Interests:**

-AI for Science, LLMs, Self-Driving Labs
-Nano Thinfilms and Nano Particles
+AI for Science, LLMs, Self-Driving Labs,Nano Thinfilms and Nano Particles

 **Fun Facts:**

-🌏 We are building an autonomous lab for perovskite solar cells in Melbourne, equipped with advanced robotics and AI integration to optimize material synthesis and testing processes.
-We collaborate with researchers worldwide to push the boundaries of science and innovation. (https://anff.org.au/news/using-ai-to-capture-sunlight/)
+🌏 We are building an [autonomous lab](https://anff.org.au/news/using-ai-to-capture-sunlight/) for perovskite solar cells in Melbourne, equipped with advanced robotics and AI integration to optimize material synthesis and testing processes.
+We collaborate with researchers worldwide to push the boundaries of science and innovation.

 🌱 I’m an advocate for sustainable R&D practices and love scaling technology to solve global challenges.

-💡 I believe in changing the traditional R&D paradigm, making innovation simpler, faster, and more accessible.(My interview by National Computaional Infrasture Australia https://nci.org.au/research/research-highlights/ncis-hpc-ai-talent-program-recipient-makes-breakthrough-materials)
+💡 I believe in changing the traditional R&D paradigm, making innovation simpler, faster, and more accessible.[My interview by National Computaional Infrasture Australia](https://nci.org.au/research/research-highlights/ncis-hpc-ai-talent-program-recipient-makes-breakthrough-materials)

 Feel free to explore my [github](https://github.com/MasterAI-EAM) or connect with me on LinkedIn to discuss AI, materials science, or anything renewable energy.
 Let’s innovate together! 🚀